audioxide/data/data/posts/20201119-articles-u2-studio-albums-ranked.md

 ---

-Writing about U2 is possibly the most uncool thing you can do on the internet in 2020.
+Writing about U2 is possibly the most uncool thing you can do on the internet in 2021.
 However, we feel it's important to remember there was a time - albeit some years ago - when they were releasing excellent music.
 Not just the biggest band in the world, but one of the very best.
-U2's music feels larger than life, and although their bombastic sound will always turn some listeners away, there is no denying the lasting impact of their finest records.

 So, what is the best U2 album?
-To find out, we delved head-first into the band's entire discography, from the early post-punk days of *Boy* right through to the painfully mundane *Songs of Innocence* and *Experience*.
+To find out, we delved head-first into the band’s entire discography, from the early post-punk days of *Boy* right through to the painfully mundane *Songs of Innocence* and *Experience*.
 Our journey had its ups and downs, to say the least, but we feel confident of where we ended up.
-Which is just as well, because we're never putting ourselves through this again.
+Which is just as well, because we’re never putting ourselves through this again.

 To those looking to find an entry point into U2: you can probably skip the first half of the list.

-To long-time fans: we're sorry for getting it wrong.
+To long-time fans: we’re sorry for getting it wrong.

 -----